COVID-19: travel health notice for all travellers

 Border with Armenia - Avoid all travel

-Avoid all travel to within 5 km of the border with Armenia due to the unpredictable security situation and the risk of armed conflict.
+Avoid all travel to within 5 km of the border with Armenia due to the volatile security environment and the risk of armed conflict.

 Back to top